Azurency/CQUI_Community-Edition/README.md

 * @deggesim (Simone1974 on Civfanatics) for providing the Italian localization in #250
 * @e1ectron for providing the Russian localization in #251
 * @sejbr for providing the Polish localization in #253
+* @frytom for providing the German localization in #283
+* @lctrs for providing a partial French localization in #273
+* @wbqd for providing a Korean translation in #309
 * @jacks0nX for:
   * localization in #20
   * map pin enhancements in PR #21 and #55